12 Children’s Books That Encourage Kids to Be Nice

 Thank You, World

 This beautiful global journey teaches children the art of gratitude.
 They learn how to be grateful for the little things: rain, a breeze, a soft pillow.
 Alice B. McGinty’s words have a simple poetry that resonates with children.
 The illustrations by Wendy Anderson Halperin provide a window in to the lives of children across the globe.
 She takes you on visits to the lives of eight children in eight different nations as they all give thanks for their lives and our beautiful world.
+If your children love getting lost in these stories, check out these free audiobooks for kids they’ll absolutely adore.

 Told in upbeat rhymes, Anna Dewdney uses a grumpy family dog to teach kids a lesson about how it feels to be left out.
 A group of siblings can’t understand why their beloved pet is in such a bad mood.
 This story helps kids understand the nuances of compassion.
 The kids have to figure out what’s wrong with their dog—and most important of all, how a little kindness and caring can fix hurt feelings.
 These 25 children’s books are perfect for people of all ages.